charliecalvert/CloudNotes/Assignments/React/ReactHooks.md

 This is very intuitive to me, because I know exactly what the function does: it sets our **branches** variable.

-Here is how use **branches** in our code down in the return statement:
+Here is how to use **branches** in our code down in the return statement:

 ```javascript
 {branches.map((branch, index) => { ... })}